freak12techno/grafana-interacter/README.md

 ## How does it work?

-It queries
+It queries Grafana via its API and returns the data as a Telegram message.

 ## How can I configure it?

-All configuration is executed via a `.yml` config, which is passed to
+All configuration is executed via a `.yml` config, which is passed as a `--config` variable.
+Check out `config.example.yml` for reference.

 ## How can I contribute?